purseclab/Patcherex2/README.md

 | _**Remove**_ | RemoveDataPatch   | RemoveInstructionPatch | RemoveFunctionPatch |
 | _**Modify**_ | ModifyDataPatch   | ModifyInstructionPatch | ModifyFunctionPatch |

-In this modification, I've placed the colon on the right side of the dashes in the separator row beneath

 These patches are categorized into three tiers:
  - Data Patches:
     Operating at the raw bytes level, data patches are ideal for patching the `.data` section or any other raw data.